christiansmith/javascriptworkshop/examples.md

 #### Closure

-p Suppose we want to "remember" the values of all the variables and arguments in a function's scope chain, even after it has returned.
+Suppose we want to "remember" the values of all the variables and arguments in a function's scope chain, even after it has returned.
 There's a way to do this called <em>creating a closure</em>.
 To create a closure in JavaScript, we need to return a function from another function.

     function power(x) {